paldip0433/neyman-survey-fieldwork-optimization/README.md

 **Dipendu Pal**

 IE 501 — Optimization Models
 Department of Industrial Engineering and Operations Research

----
+IIT Bombay

-## Project Status
+Project title used in the accompanying presentation:

-**Completed computational prototype — further visualization and extensions planned.**
+**Network Flow Models for Optimal Survey Sampling and Fieldwork Allocation**.